DitherWither/gircore-blueprint-template/README.md

 # TODO for this template

-- [ ] Add a desktop file, and appdata files to the template.
+- [ ] Add icons and appdata files to the template.
 - [ ] Publish this template to nuget.